andrewlalis/ArchitecturalKnowledgeResearch/ak-tagger/README.md

 # AK-Tagger
-The architectural knowledge tagger program is a companion to the ArchDetector web application, that provides a more efficient interface for tagging and evaluating the categorization of sources of architectural knowledge.
+The architectural knowledge tagger program is a companion to the ArchDetector web application, that provides a more efficient interface for tagging and evaluating the categorization of sources of architectural knowledge, in a way that's easy to share with others.

 ## Usage
 To compile and run this program, you will first need to have a [D compiler](https://dlang.org/download.html) installed on your system.
 Then, open a terminal in this directory (after cloning this repository), and run `dub build`.
 This should produce an `ak-tagger` executable, which you can run.